camunda/camunda-docs-manual/content/examples/tutorials/custom-task.md

 ![Custom Service Task in Palette][21]

-## Building a Customized Modeler Distribution
+# Building a Customized Modeler Distribution

-As a final step we need to build a customized Eclipse that contains the camunda Modeler and our custom task plug-in.
+As a final step we need to build a customized Eclipse that contains the Camunda Modeler and our custom task plug-in.
 One of the various ways to do this is via a product configuration that allows you to generate Eclipse applications as well as update sites.

 To start, create a new product configuration named `customModeler.product` via `New > Other... > Plug-in Configuration` and specify that you would like to create a configuration using basic settings.